tersesystems/blindsight/docs/src/main/paradox/usage/typeclasses.md

 ```

 ## Custom JSON Mappings

+You can pass through JSON directly if you already have it and recreating it through the DSL would be a waste.

 For example, if you are working with json4s or play-json, you can convert to Jackson JsonNode using a type class: